CBBIO/FANTASIA-Lite/README.md

 # FANTASIA Lite V0

-FANTASIA Lite V0 is a streamlined version of the FANTASIA pipeline designed for efficient GO annotation transfer on local FASTA files.
-This lightweight Python implementation provides protein functional annotation through embedding-based nearest-neighbor lookup without requiring the full FANTASIA infrastructure.
+**FANTASIA Lite V0** is a streamlined, standalone version of the full [FANTASIA pipeline](https://github.com/CBBIO/FANTASIA), designed for fast and efficient Gene Ontology (GO) annotation of protein sequences from local FASTA files.

+FANTASIA Lite leverages state-of-the-art protein language models (ProtT5, Ankh3, ESM2) to generate deep learning embeddings and perform nearest-neighbor annotation transfer—without requiring a database server or the full FANTASIA infrastructure.

+This repository is ideal for users who want:
+- Lightweight, local annotation of protein FASTA files
+- No external database dependencies
+- Simple setup and automated environment management
+- High-quality functional annotation using experimental evidence from UniProt

+For advanced features, large-scale annotation, or integration with external databases, see the full [FANTASIA repository](https://github.com/CBBIO/FANTASIA).

 ## What You Need
 - Python 3.10 or newer (the pipeline automatically creates and manages virtual environments)